G.E.T.

 turn north onto the dirt 2-track service road.
 Pass around the

-east side of a substation at 5.3, ignoring roads that head
+east side of a power substation at 9.4, ignoring roads

-The road ends at a t-intersection with Solomon Pass Rd, at 6.7
+prospects.
+The 4WD road ends at a t-intersection with Solomon

 A windmill

-and corral appear at left, at the road bend near 8.3.
-In
+and corral appear at left, at the road bend near 12.3.

-here.
 Just beyond, a lesser road heads right.
-Don't take it, but
+Don't take it, but instead

-instead continue on Solomon Pass Rd to the next junction, at 8.4
+continue a short distance on Solomon Pass Rd to the next junction,

-Pass Rd on the opposite side of the drainage.
-The rocky swath
+parallels Solomon Pass Rd on the opposite side of the drainage

 Proceed north